Skip to main content

 The liver, a primary site of detoxification and metabolism, can significantly alter or inactivate a portion of the hormone before it reaches the general circulation.
 This phenomenon explains why oral dosages of certain hormones, such as testosterone, are often much higher than injectable or transdermal dosages to achieve comparable systemic levels.

-The extent of is highly variable among different hormones and even among different formulations of the same hormone.
+The extent of first-pass metabolism is highly variable among different hormones and even among different formulations of the same hormone.
 For instance, unmodified testosterone is largely inactivated by the liver when taken orally, which is why specialized formulations like testosterone undecanoate were developed to bypass this effect by being absorbed into the lymphatic system.
 Progesterone, another vital hormone, also undergoes significant first-pass metabolism, leading to the production of various metabolites, some of which have their own biological activity.

 Oral hormone absorption is significantly impacted by first-pass metabolism in the liver, necessitating specific formulations and dosing strategies.